quesby/quesby-boilerplate/src/content/documentation/themes.md

 navfooter: documentation-nav-footer.njk
 class: documentation
 order: 6
-lastUpdated: "2025-09-12"
+lastUpdated: "2025-11-13"
 ---

 # Neutrino Theme System

 ## Overview

 The Neutrino theme system is a SCSS-based styling architecture that allows you to customize the visual appearance of your website.
-The system uses modular SCSS files and CSS custom properties to provide flexible theming with support for multiple visual themes (light, dark, sepia).
+The system uses modular SCSS files and CSS custom properties to provide flexible theming with support for multiple visual themes (light, dark).

 ## System Structure